paramrathour/Image-Grid-Generator/README.md

 The motivation behind the program is combine all memorable images into one image.
 For eg., one wanted to combine their favourite moment from each anime they have watched into a grid.

+A limitation is that all images need to be of same dimensions.
+This can be fixed by resizing but I have left that work open.

 ## Working

 - It concatenates all the images vertically and horizontally according to a spiral grid.